 Our agreements with our customers generally require us to indemnify the customer against claims that our software infringes third-party patent, copyright, trademark or other proprietary rights.
 Such indemnification obligations are generally limited in a variety of industry-standard respects, including our right to replace an infringing product.
-As of June 30, 2017 and 2016, we had not experienced any material losses related to these indemnification obligations, and consequently, have not established any related reserves.
+As of June 30, 2018 and 2017, we had not experienced any material losses related to these indemnification obligations and no claims with respect thereto were outstanding.
+We do not expect significant claims related to these indemnification obligations, and consequently, have not established any related reserves.